sveltejs/vite-plugin-svelte/.changeset/friendly-deers-own.md

 '@sveltejs/vite-plugin-svelte': minor
 ---

-Add option disableDependencyReinclude to offer users a way out of automatic optimization for hybrid packages
+Add option disableDependencyReinclusion to offer users a way out of automatic optimization for hybrid packages